-Imperva (aka Incapsula) is a popular WAF service used by websites like Glassdoor, Udemy, wix.com and many others.
+Imperva (aka Incapsula) is a popular WAF service used by many websites like Glassdoor, Udemy and wix.com.

-This service is used to block bots and web scrapers from accessing the website.
+This service is used to block bots, such as web scrapers from accessing the website.
 So, to scrape public data from these websites, the scrapers need to bypass Imperva Incapsula bot protection.

-In this article, we'll be taking a look at how to bypass Imperva's anti-scraping protection.
-We'll start by taking a quick look at what is Imperva, how to identify it and how is it identifying web scrapers.
+In this article, we'll explain how to bypass Imperva's anti-scraping protection.
+We'll start by taking a quick look at what is Imperva, how to identify it and how does it identify web scrapers.
 Then, we'll take a look at existing techniques and tools for bypassing Imperva bot protection.
 Let's dive in!

 What is Imperva (aka Incapsula)?

 Imperva (previously known as Incapsula) is a WAF service suite that is used to protect websites from unwanted connections.
-It has legitimate uses though in the context of web scraping, it's used to block web scrapers from accessing public data.
+It has legitimate uses in the context of web scraping, which is blocking web scrapers from accessing public data.

-Imperva/Incapsula is one of the first WAF services to be used by websites block web scraping and is generally well understood by web scraping community.
-So, let's take a look a how to identify it and how it's identifying web scrapers.
+Imperva/Incapsula is one of the first WAF services to be used by websites to block web scraping attempts and is generally well understood by the web scraping community.
+So, let's explain how to identify it and how it's identifying web scrapers.

 Imperva Block Page Examples

-Most of Imperva bot blocks result in HTTP status codes 400-500 and 403 being the most common one.
-To add, block pages can appear in status code 200 to throw off web scrapers.
+Most of Imperva bot blocks result in HTTP status codes 400-500, 403 being the most common one.
+Moreover, blocked pages can appear in status code 200 to confuse web scrapers.

 The HTML content often indicates the block is powered by Imperva: